 Ravens' Lamar Jackson: Expected to start again

-Jackson (hip) is expected to get another start Sunday in Kansas City, Jamison Hensley of ESPN.com reports.
+Jackson (ankle) is on track for another start Week 15 against the Buccaneers,ESPN.com's Jamison Hensley reports.

-Joe Flacco (hip) reportedly is moving around better at Wednesday's practice but is still showing some signs of limitation.
-Of course, there's no guarantee Flacco will start even when he's healthy, considering the Ravens have won three consecutive games with Jackson spearheading a rejuvenated rushing attack.
-Confirmation may not come until later this week, but it appears the rookie will get his opportunity to pull off the upset, facing a defense ranked 15th in yards per pass attempt (7.5) and 31st in yard per carry (5.1).
-While yet to face a true dual-threat passer, the Chiefs have allowed quarterbacks to pick up 95 yards and four TDs on just 20 carries.
+Joe Flacco (hip) is expected to return from a four-game absence, but he'll likely serve as the No. 2 quarterback unless there's a complication with Jackson's ankle injury.
+The rookie first-round pick missed the final two snaps of Sunday's 27-24 overtime loss in Kansas City, but X-rays came back negative and he reportedly walked around the locker room without a limp after the game.
+His unparalleled reliance on running means any lingering ankle soreness would be problematic from a fantasy standpoint even if he's cleared to make another start.

 More News